Conformal blocks, parahoric torsors and Borel-Weil-Bott: The Hecke Correspondence

-Let $\cM^{\tt I}$ be an Iwahori stack at the markings $\cR$ and gluing data $\tcs$.
-It is clear that we obtain a representable morphism (see \cite[\S 7.6, (7.6.3)]{me}) whose fibers are $\prod_{x \in \cR} G/B$.
-Again, if we begin with a parahoric stack $\cM_X(\cG)$ where $\cG$ is a parahoric group scheme on $X$ with parahoric structures at $\cR$ and given by a gluing data $\tcs$, then by consistently choosing the same data, {\em associated to a given choice of markings $\cR \subset X$}, we have the following Hecke correspondence diagram:
+Again, if we begin with a parahoric stack $\cM_{_X}(\cG)$ where $\cG$ is a parahoric group scheme on $X$ with parahoric structures at $\cR$ and given by gluing data $\tcs$, then by consistently choosing the same data, {\sf{ associated to the given choice of markings $\cR \subset X$}}, we have the following Hecke correspondence diagram induced by \eqref{heckecorrespgpscheme}: